How to start a podcast in 2023

 DBX 286S Preamplifier ($219 USD) – my friends Sean McCabe and Matt Giovanisci swear by this preamp.
 Matt says: "I don’t need a lot of soundproofing in my room with the DBX.
 It has a very effective gate that cuts the room noise out."
 Sean recommends setting the DBX input gain at 50–55, and output gain at 0–5db.
 "To be clear," he says, "you still need an audio interface with the DBX 286s.
 It's a pre-amp, not an interface.
 You can’t connect it to your computer without something like the Scarlett."

-Now that you have your microphone plugged into your computer, you'll use audio editing software to record and edit your podcast episodes.
+Now that your microphone is plugged into your computer, you'll use audio editing software to record and edit your podcast episodes.